MaharshSuryawala/Heart-Disease-Risk-Prediction/README.md

 * The development of a computational system that can predict the presence of heart diseases will significantly reduce the mortality rates & substantially reduce the costs of health care.

-* Such information is predicted well in advance, can provide important insights to doctors.
+* Such information predicted well in advance, can provide important insights to doctors.

 * For more information regarding this project. - [Click here.](https://maharshsuryawala.github.io/Heart-Disease-Risk-Prediction/)